Skip to content

 rocky seed --seeds data/seeds/ # Custom seeds directory

-rocky seed --filter name=dim_date # Load specific seed
+rocky seed --filter dim_date # Load a specific seed by name

 Seeds are .csv files in the seeds/ directory.
 Rocky infers column types (STRING, BIGINT, DOUBLE, BOOLEAN, TIMESTAMP) from the data and creates/replaces the target tables.
 Optional .toml sidecars can override inferred types.